stccenter/STCenterDocs/docs/source/Installing Anaconda on MacOS.rst

 2. Visit the `Anaconda website <https://www.anaconda.com>`_, this where you will have the choice to install Anaconda versions.

   -	One the webpage navigate to the menu bar and select products – Induvial Edition

+  -	Select the correct system for installation, for the MacOS system the use the apple icon.
+Select the Python 3 • 64-Bit Graphical Installer • 515 MB.
+Anaconda sometimes automatically has the correct system download upfront as shown above

+3. To successfully downloading Anaconda, locate it within your download folder and double click on the .pkg file

+  -	Select continue to start the Anaconda3 installer process; Follow the given prompts, then select install after each section has been read and verified, there is 8 sections as listed in the image below on the left.

+  - After the installation is completed, you may move the Anaconda installer file to the trash bin

+  4. Finally, ensure that anaconda has been successfully installed.
+To do so navigate back to the terminal,

+  -	On the command line without the brackets type ``conda --version``

+Again, this Command checks the version of the desired application in our case, anaconda.